galgantar/standard-deviants/index.markdown

 ## Random Forest 🌳

-Then we train a random forest classifier using `sklearn.ensemble.RandomForestClassifier`, and find the following features to be of most importance.
+Logistic regression is a useful and interpteable tool but it requires the assumption of the linear relation between the logits of virality probability and coefficients.
+It might be that the relation between features and virality is more complicated than that.
+There we employ the big guns of ML: **Ansamble methods**, specifically the Random forest classifiers.
+We train a random forest classifier using [SciKit learn library](https://scikit-learn.org/), and find the following features to be of most importance.

 <details>
 <summary style="cursor: pointer; padding: 10px; background-color: #f5f5f5; border: 1px solid #ddd; border-radius: 5px; margin: 20px 0;">